You may know that it’s important for pregnant women to increase their protein intake while expecting (more on this later).

 The short answer is that yes, protein shakes are typically safe for pregnant women.

-But the long answer is that not all shakes or powder are created equal, so there are several things you should consider before tucking into a shake while pregnant.
+But the long answer is that not all shakes or powders are created equal, so there are several things you should consider before tucking into a shake while pregnant.

 Are Protein Shakes Safe During Pregnancy?